Neutron Activation Calculator - HELP

 - In the Forward mode, initial masses of up to 52 elements or nuclides can be entered in the Nuclide Input table.
 In case of entry of an element rather than a nuclide, the natural isotope abundance of the element is used for the analysis.

 The nuclides entered may be stable or radioactive.
-Any decay products growing in from the entered nuclides are not considered, however.

 Possible neutron capture activation products are determined for each nuclide of the origin material, plus any decay products growing in from the activation products.